Halo 4: Critical reception

-Reception towards Spartan Ops was mixed to negative; some reviewers expressed their disappointment in Spartan Ops replacing the cooperative Firefight mode.
+Reception towards Spartan Ops was mixed to positive; some reviewers expressed their disappointment in Spartan Ops replacing the cooperative Firefight mode.
 Criticisms were aimed at the brevity of missions and lack of replay value.
 Despite any shortcomings, IGN said the mode was a must-play for the "incredible pre-episode cinematics" which open up "a number of interesting narrative possibilities for future episodes and seasons."
 Martin Robinson of Eurogamer complained about the repetition of environments within the first half of the season and noted that missions quickly become a chore.
 He felt that Spartan Ops was a "weak, bloated alternative" compared to Firefight.
 1UP.com found that while the short length felt odd initially, the mode was still fun to play and offered more opportunities to play Halo cooperatively.